JANUARY - DECEMBER 2018

 A very nice paper.
 I worry about astronomical suffering too – less astronomical s-risk from rogue AGI, more about what the linearity of the universal Schrödinger equation entails.
 (Everettian hell-worlds and “ordinary” pain-ridden Darwinian life beyond rescue?)
 On a brighter note, reprogramming the biosphere and engineering minds based entirely on gradients of intelligent bliss potentially guarantees a ridiculously high default quality of life for everyone in our forward lightcone.
 Genetically guaranteed biohappiness even changes the meaning of anything “going wrong”.
 However, superhappiness – even ultra-intelligent superhappiness – is a potential source of systematic cognitive bias and (if uncorrected bias) of s-risk, theoretically at any rate.
 Perhaps one potential s-risk from superhappiness can be glimpsed even today in hyperthymic / temperamentally optimistic futurists talking about running ancestor-simulations.
 What gives the Simulation Argument its bite is that running digital ancestor-simulations sounds precisely the kind of smart thing that an advanced civilisation might plausibly do.
 How cool!
 Yet the mood-congruent response of any advocate of suffering-focused ethics would be on the lines of, "So you think that an advanced civilisation might decide deliberately to recreate Auschwitz?
 Crazy!”
 Would contemporary advocates of running ancestor-simulations really create such horrors if they thought the payoff were big enough?
 Or have they simply not thought through their own positions?

 One difficulty that I have with discussions of AI risk is the widespread assumption that phenomenally-bound subjects of experience are going to “emerge” at some level of computational abstraction in digital computers.
-Alas some very smart people don't recognise phenomenal binding as a problem at all. (cf. https://www.quora.com/Does-consciousness-serve-any-evolutionary-purpose-Is-it-even-necessary-for-biological-systems-to-work) Researchers who do recognise that phenomenal binding a problem for monistic physicalism assume that binding must have a classical explanation even if we can’t fathom it.
+Alas some very smart people don't recognise phenomenal binding as a problem at all. (cf. Does consciousness serve any evolutionary purpose?)
+Researchers who do recognise that phenomenal binding a problem for monistic physicalism assume that binding must have a classical explanation even if we can’t fathom it.
 But in my view, all suffering takes place in basement reality.
 All experience takes place in basement reality.
 Unfortunately, my views on the “quantum supremacy” of biological minds are idiosyncratic. (cf. What is quantum mind?)
 Until the scientific community comes to a consensus on digital sentience, s-risk from software run on digital computers must presumably count as real.

 [on compassionate conservation]